HamStudy/examtools-docs/content/docs/ve/getExamtoolsAccount.md

 # Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
 weight: 30
 ---
+The [ExamTools ecosystem]({{<relref "../general/websiteDecoder.md">}}) has two distinct environments for Volunteer Examiners.
+* The primary website is found at http://exam.tools, and is considered the Production environment.
+This is where all active Volunteer Examiners need to have an account in order to perform live exams.
+* ExamTools also maintains a Sandbox environment that is used for troubleshooting program errors and general VE training.
+This is a separate database, with different user names and passwords from the Production environment.
+It is not required to create a Sandbox account to perform live testing; however, your Team Lead may require training sessions in the Sandbox.
+You might also be interested in using it to follow along with documentation and walk-through videos.

 ## Follow these steps to create an account for use with ExamTools Production Environment